LudovicoL/pushongit/README.md

 # pushongit
-A script to push on GitHub quickly.
+A script to push on Git quickly.

 If you don't need to specify what your commit changes, you can use this script which automatically creates a commit with the following format: